 Stock photography sites usually cater to businesses that need (more or less) generic photographs.
-Usually, models are hired, and photos are taken, to satisfy a broad range of needs.
+Traditionally, photographers hire models and take photos that can satisfy a broad range of needs.
 These might include photos for the homepage, about page, and maybe some internal pages.
 Entire eCommerce businesses exist just to sell these photographs to other online business owners.
 By buying stock photography, an online business or store saves time and money since the images can be licensed easily and delivered via the web in mere seconds.

 A much less expensive option is to do it yourself.